Tech Staff Augmentation: Best Practices to Close Talent Gap Effectively

 - Engineering staff augmentation implies working with highly qualified and skilled talent in a very competitive market.
 This is when the experience and capabilities of a technology company come into play.
 Not only can our tech experts qualify best-in-class engineers, but also contribute to their training and development.
 All Digiteum team members are welcome to in-house workshops and other educational get-togethers.
 We know for a fact how important it is to nurture talent and enable knowledge and skill exchange in the tech community.

 Technology team augmentation is one of the most viable and effective strategies to optimize project development and speed up the delivery process.
-It can be equally useful for companies working outside their tech competence and looking for unique domain or tech skills (e.g. for AI and chatbot development) as well as tech giants interested in quick ramp-up and cost optimization opportunities.
+It can be equally useful for companies working outside their tech competency and looking for unique domain or tech skills (e.g., data engineering, AI or chatbot development) as well as tech giants interested in quick ramp-up and cost optimization opportunities.

 Over the years in IT consulting and software development, we have integrated the existing tech staff augmentation best practices and developed our own approach to excel in this field.
 Check our custom web development services, mobile app development services and IoT software development services to learn about our tech stack, experience and in-house competence.
 Contact our team for a free consultation.